-Halifax is the cultural and entertainment hub of the Halifax Regional Municipality and the largest urban area of Atlantic Canada.
-Most communities will however,have their own shopping, dining, and entertainment districts.
+Halifax is the cultural, financial and political hub of the Halifax Regional Municipality, and the largest urban area of Atlantic Canada.
+Most communities will however, have their own shopping, dining, and entertainment districts.
 Halifax is also the education capital of Atlantic Canada with 5 Universities and many colleges and technical schools.

 There are three major shopping areas on the peninsula of Halifax:

 There are several malls downtown, Scotia Square, Park Lane, and Spring Garden Place.
 However, most retail outlets are found in specialty boutiques.

 The Halifax Shopping Center:

 The second largest shopping center in metro, along with its annex across the street, will satisfy most of your shopping needs.Recently went through a $70 million dollar renovation.